iamhriturajsaha/TIME-SERIES-ANALYSIS-AND-FORECASTING-FOR-STOCK-MARKET/README.md

 #### ⚙️ Training
 - Model is trained on the training split of the time series
-- Batch size, epochs, and learning rate can be customized
+- Batch size, epochs and learning rate can be customized
 - Predictions are inverse transformed back to original scale

 #### 📏 Evaluation